karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 GROUP BY size
 ORDER BY quantity DESC;
 ```
-The large size pizza received the most orders, totaling 18,956.
+The large-size pizza received the most orders, totalling 18,956.

 ### 10. What pizza categories are ordered?
 ```